Walter Shillington is an avid collector of mechanical timepieces. While he focuses mainly on watches, Walter also reviews household items.

 Because of the extreme weight differential, the Chinese vacuum can get by with a smaller power supply.
 The Roomba is equipped with a 14.4V, 3.5Ah Ni-MH battery.
 The smaller robotic vacuum uses a 7.4V 1800MH Lithium battery pack.

 The Roomba is fitted with a single caster and two wheels which provide drive.
 It is equipped with a stationary brush, a flimsy appearing side brush, and two counter-rotating main brushes.
 One of these seemed to be composed of rubber and is equipped with flaps.
 The other is similar to a brush you might use to clean the neck of a bottle.
 These pick up pretty much anything in their path and the debris is vacuumed into a storage bin inside the machine.

-The less-expensive vacuum is propelled by a pair of drive wheels spaced closely together and includes two free running wheels.
-A pair of side-brushes are utilized to sweep debris toward an opening which sucks the dirt into the bowels of the machine and a set of magnets are glued to its underside.
+The less expensive vacuum is propelled by a pair of drive wheels spaced closely together and includes two free running wheels.
+A pair of side brushes are utilized to sweep debris toward an opening that sucks the dirt into the bowels of the machine and a set of magnets are glued to its underside.
 I laughed when I read this but the first time I ran this little robot in my living room, I found a finishing nail clinging desperately to one of the magnets.
 I have no idea where that came from.

 Both units came equipped with a replaceable filter and an AC adapter/charger.
 Neither vacuum shipped with a home base charging station nor a virtual wall.
 These items, however, are available if you purchase a Roomba.

-The new unbranded vacuum was manufactured in China; probably by a factory located within Zhejiang or Guangdong.
+The new unbranded vacuum was manufactured in China; probably at a factory located within Zhejiang or Guangdong.
 Trading companies normally purchase large lots of these vacuums and, in turn, sell them to retailers.

 Specifications of Unbranded Robotic Vacuum